GlasgowAddress: 3rd Floor

 How do we collect the information?

-We may collect this information directly from you (e.g. when you submit an application to us or enter into a contract for services with us or via a face to face interview) or indirectly via the Home Office, HM Revenue and Customer (HMRC), Disclosure Scotland or our clients where you have been placed with, either as a temporary worker, contractor or permanent candidate.
+Temporary workers and candidates: We may collect this information passed directly from our clients or directly from you (e.g. enter into a contract for services with us), the Home Office, HM Revenue and Customer (HMRC), Disclosure Scotland, our clients where you have been placed with them either as a temporary worker or an employment candidate.

 What is Our Lawful Basis for Processing Your Personal Data?